aarkeshsharma/MetaData-App/README.md

 Anlytics Monitoring technique to define the volume of files uploaded

-You can also download metadata in CSV in your local system
+You can also download metadata in .CSV format in your local system

 # Downloading the source code
 Clone the Repository (Recommended) If you have git installed, this is a recommended approach as you can quickly sync and stay up to date with the latest version.
 This is also a preferred way of downloading the code if you decide to contribute to the project.